 Especially once you start to realize that the damaging effects of dry mouth extend beyond just feeling like you have a wad of cotton balls in your mouth.

 Luckily, there are ways to help reduce dry mouth and help protect your teeth from decay.
+For more tips on protecting your oral health with Sjogren’s, check out this post.
 Here are the products I use, love and have seen actual results with.
 Affiliate links are used.

 1. Use a Humidifier:

 Yes, this is also a big tip from my post on reducing dry eyes, so you’ll check two boxes with this one.
 I think running a cold mist humidifier every night has been one of the best investments in helping to increase the moisture level in my eyes, mouth, sinuses, etc.

 This one has an extra large tank, so I can go more days without refilling.
 And, a dial for increasing or decreasing the steam level helps me customize it to how my eyes are feeling that day (or night).
 But, it is on the larger side, so check the size before you buy.
 It doesn’t really matter which cold air humidifier you get, so long as it has good reviews and will fit on your nightstand table.
 If you notice moisture on the surface of your nightstand, you can put a hand towel under the humidifier, which is what I do.

 Just don’t forget to descale if you see build up inside.
 Which you will.
 That’s just a given with any humidifier.

 I know it’s not the cleanest product, but so far, it’s been the best one in terms of effectiveness.
 Biotene is a mouth wash you use after brushing your teeth that helps coat the mouth with manmade forms of the mucus secretions normally produced by people who don’t have decreased production from Sjogren’s.
 Yes, sounds gross, but it is important.